 Shortly after the Olympics finished, the entry requirements were greatly toughened, making it next too impossible for anyone to follow his example.
 Despite not being the best in the world, at the time of his Olympic entry, Eddie was the best ski jumper in Great Britain.

-He is often found at the Snow Dome in Tamworth, where he teaches skiing to nervous beginners and more seasoned skiers.
+He is often found at the Snow Dome in Tamworth, where Eddie “The Eagle” Edwards teaches skiing to nervous beginners and more seasoned skiers.
 In addition to all this, Eddie gained a Law degree in the summer of 2003; after studying at Demontfort University in Leicester.
 He continues his PR work, speaking, playing golf and horse riding.

-He was crowned Winter Wipeout Celebrity Champion 2012, winning £10,000 pounds for charity and was a finalist in Let’s Dance Sports Relief 2012.
-Eddie was also the winner of the 2013 ITV1 prime time Saturday evening show, Splash!
+Eddie “The Eagle” Edwards was crowned Winter Wipeout Celebrity Champion 2012, winning £10,000 pounds for charity; and was a finalist in Let’s Dance Sports Relief 2012.
+He was also the winner of the 2013 ITV1 prime time Saturday evening show, Splash!
 In 2016 for the third year since its inception, Eddie acts as mentor to the celebrity competitors on C4 show ‘The Jump’, presented by Davina McCall.
 He has also appeared on the C4 topical comedy show ‘The Last Leg’.

-Eddie is a very popular after dinner and motivational speaker…
+Eddie “The Eagle” Edwards is a very popular after dinner and motivational speaker…

 So Book Eddie “The Eagle” Edwards Today!